stephan-nylinder/module-organising-data-dm-practices/_episodes/003-tabular-data.md

 {: .callout .toc}

 ## Good practices for structuring data tables
-The most common mistake made is treating the program like it is a notebook by relying on context, notes in the margin, spatial layout of data and fields to convey information.
+The most common mistake made is treating the spreadsheet program like it is a notebook by relying on context, notes in the margin, spatial layout of data and fields to convey information.
 As humans,
 we can (usually) interpret these things, but computers are unintelligent,